EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

         are registered via :py:func:`~muse.investments.register_investment`.
 At time of writing, three are available:

-        - "scipy" solver (default): Formulates investment as a true LP problem and solves it using the `scipy solver`_.
+        - "scipy" solver (default from v1.3): Formulates investment as a true LP problem and solves it using the `scipy solver`_.

         - an "adhoc" solver: Simple in-house solver that ranks the technologies